steadylearner/react-easy-markdown/README.md

 import { MarkdownPreview, copy, html, markdown } from "react-easy-md";

 // Refer to www.steadylearner.com/markdown page
-import example from "./example"; // use example instead not to be confused with jest tests import "./styles.css";
+import example from "./example";
+import "./styles.css";

+// Include <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/9.13.1/styles/foundation.min.css">
+// at index.html to test hljs work or not

 function App() {
-  // console.log(html(test)); // or use {markdown(html(test)) }
   const website = "https://www.steadylearner.com";
   return (
     <section className="App">
       <MarkdownPreview
-        value={html(example)} // for we eallow sanitize false and allow html, it should show the same result
+        // For we eallow sanitize false and allow html, it should show the same result
-        // value={markdown(html(example))}
+        // You can test it with value={markdown(html(example))}
+        // It doesn't reserve html props so use it with caution. value={html(example)}
+        //
         markedOptions={{
-          langPrefix: "hljs ", // hljs prefix for react-easy-md has its code part to used with it
+          langPrefix: "hljs ", // hljs prefix to style code blocks.
           sanitize: false, // allow html
-          breaks: true,
+          breaks: true, // You can use [enter] to use \n }}
-        }}
-        prefixWithReplacement={[
-          // use absolute path to title attribute work well ["s-", `${website}`],
+        // use absolute path to title attribute work well prefixWithReplacement={[
+          ["s-", `${website}`],
           ["l-", "https://www.linkedin.com/in"],
           ["y-", "https://www.youtube.com/channel/"],